Everything you should know about Microsoft Power Platform in 2023

 Power Apps is a Low code technology and suite of apps, services, connectors, and data platforms that provide a rapid application development environment.
 It is also popular as a PaaS – ‘Platform as a Service’.
 It provides a low-code development platform (LCDP) that enables the easy designing of custom business applications.
 These apps are also responsive that can run across Android, iOS, Windows (Modern Apps).
 Power Apps are often used for multiple processes regarding workflow, automation, data visualization, reporting, collaboration, and more.

 Microsoft Power Automate

 Microsoft Power Automate, formerly known as Microsoft Flow helps to create automated workflows between your favorite apps and services.
 Power Automate prevents the staff from carrying out repetitive tasks and saves time.
 It can be easily integrated with various applications, such as Outlook, SharePoint Dynamics 365, or non-Microsoft apps like Twitter, Asana, Gmail, Mail Chimp, etc. Almost 300 data sources are available, and one can connect them through APIs.
-Power Automate helps by triggering an action on every step of the flow thus helping developers to achieve actions on every click of the button, setting up push notifications, automated emails.
+Power Automate helps by triggering an action at every step of the flow thus helping developers to achieve actions on every click of the button, setting up push notifications, and automated emails.
 All this can be achieved with the low code technology by simple drag and drop.

 Microsoft Power BI